 Once the designer discovers all she can about the brand, she should start researching its industry.
 Specifically, check out the competitors.
 Identify who they are, what they offer, and of course, what their design and logos look like.
 As a designer, you want to walk that fine line of creating something contemporary, but also unique (unless the company wants to go completely outside the box).

 You should also familiarize yourself with the history of the brand and industry as well.
 Examine past logos and design trends.
 See how they evolved over time and try to anticipate where they might be headed.
 Otherwise you run the risk of repeating something that’s already been done.
+There are multiple branding companies that will be able to help you with this data so you can create a brand logo that is unlike anything that has been seen before,

 (Of course, there’s also such a thing as too much research.
 So know when to draw the line).

 This is the most exciting phase of design work because it involves, you know, design.
 The artist takes all of the information she’s absorbed up until this point and filters it through sketches.
 Of course, focusing too hard on all of that data can inhibit the creative process.
 The trick is to essentially turn off your brain and try to find inspiration.
+One good idea is to browse the websites of Website design companies so you can get your creative juices flowing.

 To see how other designers evolve their ideas, check out Logo Design Love’s sketches page.
 For example, the agencies behind Brand Colorado offered snapshots of the stages behind its logo design.

 For some assignments, extra time just isn’t an option.
 Deadlines come fast and furiously.
 But in those instances when a designer finishes a rough draft with time to spare, it’s beneficial to step away for a few days (or at least a few hours).
 As with any other creative endeavor, the passage of time allows you to detach from your creation, and re-approach it with fresh eyes.
+After all, one of the most important parts of any type of design such as website and logo design is the the website redesign.
+It allows you to come up with truly the best for your brand.

 Try to look at the logo as if you’d never seen it before.
 Does it still hold up?
 If not, take another pass on it.

 Although it sometimes gets overlooked, the presentation of a designer’s work to the client is an important step in the logo design process.
 To make sure that your work renders in any format and on any device, save it as a PDF.
 Also, present it in different contexts.
 Show high-quality images of the logo on its own, as well as a mark up of what it might look like on the brand’s website or on their products.
+You can use the best website redesign services to get a mock up of how your site would look with the new logo and branding.
+It would help you eventually get a lot more people on board with your new logo idea.

 A customized, thorough presentation will always help the chances of getting your logo approved.